 Collaboration: In lab, we encourage collaboration and discussion as you work through the problems.
 These activities, like recitation, are meant to get you to review what we've learned, look at problems from a different perspective and allow you to ask questions about topics you don't understand.
-We encourage discussing problems with other students in this lab!
+We encourage discussing problems with your neighbors as you work through this lab!